-Here are some of our favorite Native-authored blogs.
+Here are some of our favorite Native-authored blogs and podcasts.
 Enjoy and share!

 - Native Appropriations, Adrienne Keene (Cherokee Nation): "Native Appropriations is a forum for discussing representations of Native peoples, including stereotypes, cultural appropriation, news, activism, and more."

 - Beyond Buckskin, Jessica Metcalfe (Turtle Mountain Band of Chippewa Indians): "Beyond Buckskin empowers Native American artists and designers, advancing the quality of Native American fashion through education while providing an in depth podium for societal participation.
 Inspired by relevant historical and contemporary Native American clothing design and art, Beyond Buckskin promotes cultural appreciation, social relationships, authenticity and creativity."

 - American Indians in Children's Literature, Debbie Reese (Nambe Pueblo): "Established in 2006, American Indians in Children's Literature (AICL) provides critical perspectives and analysis of indigenous peoples in children's and young adult books, the school curriculum, popular culture, and society.
 Scroll down for links to book reviews, Native media, and more."

 - Project 562, Matika Wilbur (Swinomish and Tulalip): "Our goal is to create a photographic publication and exhibition representing Native people from every tribe.
 But really, the ultimate goal is education...
 This blog is all about that journey."